laravel-presets/tall/README.md

 npx use-preset laravel-tall --auth
 ```

+You'll need to run `npm run dev` or `yarn dev` to compile your assets right after.

+> Note that because of [an issue with Laravel Mix](https://github.com/JeffreyWay/laravel-mix/pull/2339) itself, the `vue-template-compiler` will be added even though the preset doesn't uses Vue.
+You may need to run `npm install` or `yarn`, then `npm run dev` or `yarn dev` a second time after Mix installs `vue-template-compiler` if it results in an error.
+>
+> An alternative would be to use Webpack Encore instead of Laravel Mix, but no preset exist at this time and Mix will eventually end up fixing that issue (hopefully!).

 ## Authentication

 If you don't want the preset to install the authentication scaffolding, just omit the `--auth` flag.